TheNexusAvenger/Nexus-LU-Launcher/README.md

 ```

 For creating the distributables in, there is a Python script that builds the
-CLI and GUI projects for win-x64, osx-x64, and linux-x64:
+launcher releases for win-x64, osx-x64, and linux-x64:
 ```bash
 python publish.py
 cd bin/ # The ZIP files of the distributables will be in bin/ of the repository.
 ```

-**For distributing non-Windows builds, make sure to run the script on
+Each release needs to be created for their platform.
+- **For macOS**, the version of macOS compiled on is the minimum version
-macOS or Linux.** Otherwise, the executable permissions will be missing.
+  of macOS the release will work on.
+- **For Linux**, the version of `glibc` on the system will become the minimum
+  version of `glibc` the release will work on.
+If you have Docker, `python3 publish-docker.py`
+  will perform a build with RedHat UBI8 (uses `glibc` 2.28).

 # Additions
 ## Patches